DATED Monday 15th November 2021

 1. Definitions and Interpretation

-The following definitions and rules of interpretation apply in this agreement and to any contract between the parties.
+The following definitions and rules of interpretation apply in these terms and conditions and to any contract between the parties.

 |Advertising Regulation||Means any present or future applicable code of practice, adjudication, decision, guideline, direction or rule of any Advertising Regulator and includes any applicable modification, extension or replacement thereof in force from time to time;|